 Best Double Sock

 Have an issue with blisters?
-If going lighter-weight hasn’t helped, try going double: The WRIGHTSOCK CoolMesh II has two layers that work together to limit friction caused by repetitive motion.
-The ultrathin inner layer is so snug that it’s difficult to pinch loose slack; that makes it nearly impossible for the material to bunch, crease or chafe your bare skin.
+If going lighter-weight hasn’t helped, try going double: The WRIGHTSOCK Escape Crew has two layers that work together to limit friction caused by repetitive motion.
+The ultrathin inner layer fits snugly so that it’s difficult to pinch loose; that makes it nearly impossible for the material to bunch, crease or chafe your bare skin.
 (It also helps wick moisture like a dream to keep your feet dry.)
-The thicker outer layer, meanwhile, cushions your foot like a standard sock while absorbing any rubbing from your shoe as it slides (friction-free) over the inner layer.
+The outer layer, meanwhile, cushions your foot like a standard sock while absorbing any rubbing from your shoe as it slides (friction-free) over the inner layer.
 Buy here.